 Hi, this is Marjory Wildcraft.
-On this edition of Homesteading Basics, we’re going to answer the question, “Are game cameras useful to homesteaders?”
+In this edition of Homesteading Basics, we answer the question, “Are game cameras useful to homesteaders?”

 The short answer is yes.
-Game cameras are a set of eyes and ears working for you in the middle of the night, and can be really useful for helping to protect your backyard chickens.
+Game cameras are a set of eyes and ears working for you in the middle of the night, and they can be really useful for identifying threats to your backyard chickens.
 They help you troubleshoot issues and show you exactly what’s been happening.

 For example, here’s game-camera footage of my chicken coop when I was having some really bad problems with losses.